Share:

 Victim vs. Survivor

 The term victim is typically used when referring to a person who has recently experienced sexual violence or when discussing a crime.
 Survivor is often used to refer to a person who is going through the recovery process when discussing the effects of sexual violence.
 Sometimes, writers may find it appropriate to alternate between the two terms.
+Both terms are acceptable, but it’s best to be respectful and ask for the individual’s preference.

 Impact of Sexual Violence Across Genders

-People of all gender identities can experience sexual violence.8 The rates are disproportionately high for people who are trans and non-binary compared to those who are cisgender, but studies frequently only have identifier options for women and men.
+People of all gender identities can experience sexual violence.8 The rates are disproportionately high for people who are trans and nonbinary compared to those who are cisgender, but studies frequently only have identifier options for women and men.
 People who do not fit into one of these gender categories are either misidentified or removed from the data collection.

 When citing any data source, be mindful of the data’s limitations and indicate if any groups were excluded from the data collection.